Dichotomy Mapping

 Participants: Design team

-Using an example provided here, do the following:
+Using an example provided on the method website, do the following:

 - Identify your product and different features to evaluate